Mission 204: Operations

-204 Mission was initiated with a small group of Australian soldiers from the 8th Division being posted to Burma.
-At the Bush Warfare School in Burma, run by Captain Mike Calvert, the men were trained in demolition, ambush and engineering reconnaissance during October and November 1941, and were provided with equipment and supplies.
-In addition to the Australian two officers and 43 men, Tulip Force also consisted of a number of British troops.
+In addition to the Australians who had two officers and 43 men, 'Tulip Force' also consisted of a number of British troops.
 In total, Mission 204 was composed of six commando contingents, three of which were deployed to China.
 (Of the other three, one was disbanded because of ill discipline, and the other two were involved in other missions against the Japanese.)
 The aim of the Mission was to infiltrate into China, and train Chinese guerrillas to fight the Japanese.

 First phase

-The men departed in February 1942, the first Phase consisting of three Contingents, two British and one Australian, each of 50 army commandos.
+The men departed in February 1942, the first phase consisting of three contingents, two British and one Australian, each of 50 army commandos.
 They travelled up the Burma Road in trucks for nearly three weeks before crossing into China, covering more than 3000 km.
 From there they travelled another 800 km by train into China, before traversing the mountainous border region to join Lieutenant-Colonel Chen Ling Sun's Chinese 5th Battalion.
 They brought with them large amounts of equipment, including explosives.

-The Australian Minister in Chungking, Sir Frederic Eggleston, visited the men in their camp at Kiyang at the end of May, later recommending that the Australian troops remain at their base.
+The Australian minister in Chongqing, Sir Frederic Eggleston, visited the men in their camp at Kiyang at the end of May, later recommending that the troops remain at their base.

-The Australians lived in the mountains with the Chinese Surprise Troops (so called because of their ability to surprise the enemy.
-The Nationalists did not like the term Guerilla because it was associated with communists).
-However, due to the nature of combat, the surprise was not a positive one (like the giving of a gift), it was normally a surprise that involved an assault or military action There were communications issues between the British and Australian troops, and the Chinese.
+Mission 204 troops lived in the mountains with the Chinese Surprise Troops (so called because of their ability to surprise the enemy.
+The Nationalists did not like the term Guerrilla because it was associated with communists).
+However, due to the nature of combat, the surprise was not a positive one (like the giving of a gift), it was normally a surprise that involved an assault or military action There were communications issues between the unit and the Chinese.
 Mission 204 had no food, as they had understood that the Chinese would provide it.
-The Chinese themselves had no food, but foraged for it and took what they wanted from the peasants, expecting that naturally the British would do the same.
-The British troops trained the Chinese Surprise troops in using demolitions, but apart from that were not used.
-They were not permitted by the Chinese to be involved in attacks on the Japanese.
+The Chinese themselves had no food, but foraged for it and took what they wanted from the peasants, expecting that naturally the British and Australians would do the same.
+Despite the problems, they men trained the Chinese Surprise troops in using weapons, demolitions and ambush techniques.
+The also helped to rescue allied POWs most of whom had made the long trek after having escaped the Japanese after the fall of Hong Kong - one even joined Mission 204, while the others were helped back to India.